 It doesn’t end there as you can fly a plane from the Lego City Airport or take a train ride around the park.

-Finally, in the centre of the park, is Miniland.
+Finally, in the centre of the park is Miniland.
 This is where you will find a world created in Lego miniatures.
-At Legoland Johor Malaysia, it focuses on Malaysia and Asia and you will find Lego replicas of famous landmarks across this continent.
+At Legoland Johor Malaysia, it focuses on Malaysia and Asia and you will find Lego replicas of famous landmarks from across the continent.

-I must admit that before taking a trip to Legoland Malaysia, I thought that this would be boring.
-But it’s really not at all!
+I must admit that before taking a trip to Legoland Malaysia, I thought that the miniland would be boring.
+But it’s really not at all, and I was really excited to get home and write this theme park Legoland review!
 The attention to detail is amazing and I could stare at some of these scenes for a long time, especially the moving parts.

 Legoland Water Park Malaysia Review